winzadesigner/FlashVSR/README.md

 FlashVSR relies on the **Block-Sparse Attention** backend to enable flexible and dynamic attention masking for efficient inference.

+> **⚠️ Note:**
+> * The Block-Sparse Attention build process can be memory-intensive, especially when compiling in parallel with multiple `ninja` jobs.
+  It is recommended to keep sufficient memory available during compilation to avoid OOM errors.
+  Once the build is complete, runtime memory usage is stable and not an issue.
+> * The Block-Sparse Attention backend currently achieves ideal acceleration only on NVIDIA A100 or A800 GPUs (Ampere architecture).
+On H100/H800 (Hopper) GPUs, due to differences in hardware scheduling and sparse kernel behavior, the > expected speedup may not be realized, and in some cases performance can even be slower than dense attention.

 ```bash
 git clone https://github.com/mit-han-lab/Block-Sparse-Attention
 cd Block-Sparse-Attention